Ultsi00/python_prac/README.md

 # python_prac

-practising python syntax
+"content.txt" has information about what syntax each chapter contains.